Jonathan-Holmes-Bioinformatics/Thesis_Chapter_2/README.md

 # Thesis Chapter 3
 Thesis Chapter Code:

-This repository contains the code used in chapter 3 of the thesis: Understanding how mutability facilitates survival of alterna􀆟ng selec􀆟on and botlenecks by the major food-borne pathogen Campylobacter jejuni (2023) and from:
+This repository contains the code used in chapter 3 of the thesis: Understanding how mutability facilitates survival of alternating selection and botlenecks by the major food-borne pathogen Campylobacter jejuni (2023) and from:
 Jonathan Holmes, Lickson Munjoma, Christopher D. Bayliss, Novel method for prediction of combinatorial phase-variable gene expression states,